 Tiedemann Advisors is a financial advisor firm based in New York City.
 It is on our list of New York City's top financial advisors.
 It also has locations in Texas, California, Florida, Washington, Colorado, Delaware and Maryland.
-The firm has more than $12 billion in assets under management and 77 financial advisors on staff.
+The firm has billions in assets under management and a huge team of financial advisors on staff.
 The firm was recently recognized as a top registered investment advisor by the Financial Times.

 Tiedemann Advisors Background